Signal Decomposition Reveals Structure in Insider Threat Detection under Sparse Temporal Data: Experimental Framework

-Raw audit logs are aggregated into fixed-length windows of duration $W \in \{12, 24, 48\}$ hours.
-Each window is subdivided into $T$ equal-sized buckets, where the bucket resolution $\Delta t$ is fixed at one hour.
-For each bucket, we extract $F=12$ behavioral features capturing activity counts and unique entity statistics across five modalities.
-Buckets with no recorded activity are explicitly filled with zeros, resulting in highly sparse window representations.
+To obtain a regular temporal representation, we aggregate raw events into fixed-length time windows.
+Specifically, we partition time into windows of duration $W$ hours, each subdivided into $T$ buckets of width $\Delta t = W / T$.
+For each user $u$ and window $w$, we construct the feature matrix Eq.~\ref{eq:feature_matrix}.
+Buckets with no activity are explicitly filled with zeros, resulting in highly sparse representations.

-Unless otherwise stated, results are reported for the 24-hour window configuration, which serves as the primary experimental setting.
-The 12-hour and 48-hour windows are evaluated as a sensitivity analysis to assess robustness to temporal aggregation choices.
-All other aspects of the model architecture, optimization procedure, and data processing pipeline are held constant across window durations.